Kotlin/KEEP/proposals/KEEP-0465-will-become-value.md

 This is why it is desirable to migrate as many such classes as possible to `value class`es.

+The standard library already contains classes that behave like values — they are immutable, have no meaningful identity, and are candidates for eventually becoming `value class`.
+Examples include `Pair`, `Triple`, and various result/wrapper types.

 Kotlin currently supports a very limited subset of `value class`es: inline `value class`es with a single underlying field.
 Their main purpose is to create type-safe wrappers around existing types being transparent in the runtime.
 Many libraries and frameworks (`kotlinx.serialization`, `Spring`) adopted the usage and embed the underlying field, keeping safe wrapper only on the source code level.